 The platform supports various deployment options, including multi-cloud, hybrid-cloud, and on-premises, offering the flexibility of choosing the best approach for your specific needs.

 In addition to the numerous pre-built connectors for popular data sources and destinations, Talend also supports application-to-application integration.
-This feature is most commonly used by large organizations looking to streamline data mapping between different applications within its technology stack.
+This feature is most commonly used by large organizations looking to streamline data mapping between different applications within their technology stack.

 thumbnail image